AnimeshKC/Tournament-Manager/sprintLog.md

 ### Week 4 Results

-Set up the core authentication aspects and started the tournament entity.
-The following week should wrap up the backend features for hte first Agile Iteration.
+I set up the core authentication aspects and started the tournament entity.
+The following week should begin the backend features for the First Agile Iteration.

+## Sprint 5 (October 12 to October 18)

+### 5-backlog

+- Add backend services for basic tournaments
+- Hook a frontend to the application

+### Week 5 Results

+Added some tournament relationships and mapped out the logic for the First Agile Iteration backend services.
+This upcoming week should finish the backend for the First Agile Iteration.